jagan-shanmugam/sparkify-data-modeling/README.md

 - Populate the fact and dimension tables by executing etl.py file
 - Verify if all tables are populated by running all cells in test.ipynb file

-Run the python files by executing '>python $file_name$.py' in a terminal from the project directory.
+Run the python files by executing 'python $file_name$.py' in a terminal from the project directory.